slatedocs/slate/source/includes/_reference.md

 * Process memory and CPU usage
 * Error counts

-### HIPAA compliance

-While Scout itself is not HIPAA compliant, our agent can be installed safely in HIPAA compliant environments.
-To ensure user data is properly de-identified:

-1. Disable sending HTTP query params if these contain sensitive data via the `uri_reporting` config option.
-2. Do not add custom context (like reporting the current user in the session).

-Email support@scoutapp.com with any questions on security compliance.

 <h3 id="git-integration-security">Git Integration</h3>

 Scout only needs read-only access to your repository, but unfortunately, Github doesn't currently allow this - they only offer read-write permissions through their OAuth API.